Notes on the Geography of Oklahoma: Oklahoma City: Almost Modern

 Across the street, at 1908 Carey Place, this house is from 1938.

 But Carey Place wasn't Oklahoma City's first Spanish infatuation.
 For that, we might visit 1601 Classen, which borders the dumbbell-shaped Harndale Park.
-What makes it especially interesting is that it's an early product of Doc Nichols.
+What makes it especially interesting in that it's an early product of Doc Nichols.
 That would be Dr. G.A.
 Nichols, a dentist who in the 1920s became Anton Classen's successor as Numero Uno among Oklahoma City's builders.
 If Nichols knew anything, it was how to hustle.
 He built this house in 1925 and sold it for $32,000 after advertising it as "a Castle in Spain" in "aristocratic Harndale."

 Another Spanish rendition.
 Oddly enough, it started out in 1907 as a frame house with a steep roof.
 It was later redone--date uncertain--in the Spanish style, which included a lowered and tiled roof, plus stucco and arcades.
 The house is at 437 NW 14th, in Heritage Hills.

 Could you have the country in the city?
-It's a tall order, but one development made it happen at Lake Aluma, built in the 1920s at the east end of 63rd Street.
-The land is on a quarter-section patented in 1894 to one Granville Vaughn, reportedly an African-American.
+It's a tall order, but one developer made it happen at Lake Aluma, built in the 1920s at the east end of 63rd Street.
+The land is on a quarter-section patented in 1894 to one Granville Vaughn, reportedly Black.
 He sold the north half of it in 1898 for $500, then the south half.
 The buyers, Alfred and Mary Smith, built the dam (seen here on the left) in 1921-2 and sold the whole 160 acres to the Aluma Chulosa Preserve Association, founded by Joe Morse, in 1923 for $4,500.
 Houses began popping up on the lake's periphery, although the plat showing a circumferential road and a necklace of lots around the lake was not filed until 1946.

 Here it is.